trilitech/tezos-developer-docs/docs/reference/unity/MessageReceiver.md

 ### `public event Action<HandshakeData> HandshakeReceived`

-Runs when the handshake with a user's wallet application is received.
+Runs when a handshake with a user's wallet application is received.
 Returns a `TezosSDK.Beacon.HandshakeData` object with the data that applications need to connect to the wallet.

 ### `public event Action<PairingDoneData> PairingCompleted`